quangbnguyen/Electricity-Caculator/README.md

 # Electricity-Caculator
 A simple application to calculate the costs of electricity usage of several different types of bulbs.
+The project is part of the AngularJS course on lynda.com